spslater/discord-whatno/cog-doa/README.md

 it just skips over the request.

 The `--delete-file` acts the same way but is just a list of message ids, a single one on each line.

 The two flags can be used together.

+### Embed
+The embed file stores the dictionary representaion of the Embed objects sent to help with debugging.
+The `--embed-file` flag will override the `EMBED` value in the env file.

+### Refresh
+The `--refresh` flag can be used multiple times or have multiple args passed to it.
+It takes those message ids and edits their color to try and get the embed to load.
+If there is an error it just skips over the request.

+The `--refresh-file` acts the same way but is just a list of message ids, a single one on each line.

+The two flags can be used together.